RayHightower/RayHightower.com/_posts/2017-08-24-highly-effective-seo.markdown

 ### Results Achieved

 As of the date of this post, Googling the term `chicago ruby on rails` will generate results similar to the above image.
 Note that three of the ten results on page one are owned or controlled by the ChicagoRuby Organizer Team.
-I've tried this test on machines in multiple countries, computers that I've never touched before (to eliminate caching and geography as an influence) and the results are the same.
+I've tried this test on machines in multiple countries, computers that I've never touched before (to eliminate the influences of caching and geography).
+The results are the consistent.
 How did we push ChicagoRuby's SEO to this level?

 <!--more-->